dennisdoomen/blog/_posts/2019-09-02-insanities-performance-testing.md

 ---
-title: "The (in)sanities of performance testing web applications"
+title: "The (in)sanity of performance testing web applications"
 excerpt: "Learn about the functional and technical challenges of achieving realistic and useful performance tests."
 tags:
 - testing